-In order to set the stage for my analysis, I need to say a number of things about the role of new technologies in global movements and about their place socially.
 There has been an explosion of analyses of the Internet in education, cultural studies, sociology, the social studies of technology and science, and elsewhere.
-Much of this material has been of considerable interest and has led to a good deal of discussion of the use, benefits, history, and status of such technologies (see, e.g., Bromley and Apple 1998; Cuban 2001; Godwin 2003; Hakken 1999; Jordan 1999).
-However, much of this debate is carried on with limited reference to the contexts in which the Internet is actually used, or the context is mentioned as an issue but remains relatively unexamined.
-As one of the more perceptive writers on the social uses and benefits of the Internet has said (Slevin 2000: ix): "We can only understand the impact of the Internet on modern culture if we see that symbolic content and online interaction are embedded in social and historical contexts of various kinds."
-As Manuel Castells (1996: 199) reminds us, rather than having a unitary meaning and use, the new communications networks that are being created "are made of many cultures, many values, many projects, that cross through the minds and inform the strategies of the various participants."
+Much of this material has been of considerable interest and has led to a good deal of discussion of the use, benefits, history, and status of such technologies (see, e.g., Bromley & Apple, 1998; Cuban, 2001; Godwin, 2003; Hakken, 1999; Jordan, 1999).
+However, much of this debate is carried on with limited reference to the contexts in which the Internet is actually used; or the context is mentioned as an issue but remains relatively unexamined.
+As one of the more perceptive writers on the social uses and benefits of the Internet has said, "We can only understand the impact of the Internet on modern culture if we see that symbolic content and online interaction are embedded in social and historical contexts of various kinds" (Slevin, 2000, p. ix).
+As Manuel Castells reminds us, rather than having a unitary meaning and use, the new communications networks that are being created "are made of many cultures, many values, many projects, that cross through the minds and inform the strategies of the various participants" (1996, p.
+1999).

-New technologies both have been stimulated by and have themselves stimulated three overlapping dynamics: the intensification of globalization; the detraditionalizing of society; and the intensification of social reflexivity (Slevin 2000: 5).
-In the process, technologies such as the Web have provided the basis for new forms of solidarity as groups of people seek to deal with the transformations brought about by these dynamics.
-Yet the search for such forms of solidarity that would restore or defend 'tradition' and authority can itself lead to the production of new forms of social disintegration at one and the same time (ibid.: 5-6).
+New technologies have both been stimulated by and have themselves stimulated three overlapping dynamics: the intensification of globalization; the detraditionalizing of society; and the intensification of social reflexivity (Slevin, 2000, p.
+5).
+In the process, technologies such as the Internet have provided the basis for new forms of solidarity as groups of people seek to deal with the transformations brought about by these dynamics.
+Yet, the search for such forms of solidarity that would restore or defend "tradition" and authority can itself lead to the production of new forms of social disintegration at one and the same time (pp.5-6).

-In these pages, I examine a growing instance of this paradoxical process of solidarity and disintegration.
-Focusing on the social uses of the Internet by a new but increasingly powerful group of educational activists-conservative Christian evangelical home schoolers-I want to contribute both to our understanding of how populist conservative movements grow and support themselves ideologically and to the complex ways in which technological resources can serve a multitude of social agendas.
-I argue that only by placing these technologies back into the social and ideological context of their use by specific communities (and by specific people within these communities) can we understand the meaning and function of new technologies in society and education.
-In order to accomplish this, I also focus on the labor of home schooling, on how it is organized, on new definitions of legitimate knowledge, and on how all this has been partly transformed by the ways in which technological markets are being created.
+In this article, I examine a growing instance of this paradoxical process of solidarity and disintegration.
+By focusing on the social uses of the Internet by a new but increasingly powerful group of educational activists-conservative Christian evangelical home schoolers, I want to contribute both to our understanding of how populist conservative movements grow and support themselves ideologically and to the complex ways in which technological resources can serve a multitude of social agendas, including supporting a form of teacher education that is in many ways "deinstitutionalized."
+I argue that only by placing these technologies back into the social and ideological context of their use by specific communities (and by specific people within these communities) can we understand the meaning and function of new technologies in society and in education.
+In order to accomplish this, I also focus on the labor of home schooling, on how it is organized, on new definitions of legitimate knowledge and legitimate teaching, and on how all this has been partly transformed by the ways in which technological markets are being created.